 Unclaimed funds are monies deposited with the Court by a bankruptcy case trustee pursuant to 11 U.S.C. section 347.
-Most unclaimed funds arise in bankruptcy cases when the checks mailed by the trustee to the creditors are not cashed.
+Most unclaimed funds arise in bankruptcy cases when the checks mailed by the trustee to creditors, the debtor, or other parties entitled to payment, are not cashed.
 Under the Bankruptcy Code, the trustee must stop payment on any check that remains unpaid 90 days after final distribution in the case.
-The unclaimed funds are turned over to the court to hold for the benefit of the creditor.
+The unclaimed funds are turned over to the court to hold for the benefit of the owner of the unclaimed funds.
 Applications for release of unclaimed funds must comply with 28 U.S.C. section 2042.

 - W-9 (accessible by searching on the IRS website at: https://www.irs.gov/)